Piratealgeria/List-site-updated/posts/cat-blinking-demo.md

 ]
 ---

-# Cat Blinking ASCII Art Animation
+# Cat Blinking ASCII Art Animation.

 This post features a simple but adorable ASCII art animation of a cat blinking.